 Figure 2.
-A) The Tjur R2 values for each species from the presence absence HMSC.
-B) The variation partitioning of the fixed and random effect within the presence absence HMSC.
+A) The Tjur R2 values for each species from the presence-absence HMSC model.
+B) The variation partitioning of the fixed and random effects within the presence-absence HMSC model.
 C) The R2 values for each species from the abundance COP HMSC.
-D) The variation partitioning of the fixed and random effect within the abundance COP HMSC.
-The species names are listed in alphabetical order.
+D) The variation partitioning of the fixed and random effects within the abundance COP HMSC.
+The species names and species groups are listed in alphabetical order.